chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 This formalization of String Length, with the Emptying Algorithm, while perhaps prosaic, maps to the intuitive notion of a String's length, i.e. the number of non-Empty Characters, while still allowing for a calculus of concatenation that involves Empty Characters.
 For reasons that will become clear in Section II, *l(s)* will be called the *String Length* of a String s.

 To confirm Definitions 1.1.2 and 1.1.3 correspond to reality, a theorem confirming its expected behavior is now derived.
-Definition 1.1.3 ensures the String Length of concatenated Strings is equal to the sum of their individual String Lengths.
+Definition 1.1.3 ensures the String Length of concatenated Strings is equal to the sum of their individual String Lengths, as demonstrated by Theorem 1.1.1.

 **Theorem 1.1.1** ∀ u, t ∈ S: l(ut) = l(u) + l(t)